votingworks/vxmail/docs/product-spec.md

 - medium: up to 45,000 ballot pages per day, in batches of 300, each batch taking 3 minutes to scan.
 - large: up to 120,000 ballot pages per day, in batches of 500, each batch taking 3.5 minutes to scan.

-The VxMail Tabulator produces a set of cast vote records (CVRs) and a tally of those CVRs.
+The VxMail Ballot Tabulator produces a set of cast vote records (CVRs) and a tally of those CVRs.

 ### Ballot Reconciliation